Simulation of the CYGNO Gaseous TPC Optical Readout: Modeling the detector response

 During the drift in the gas, primary electrons experience diffusion.
 The transverse diffusion, $\sigma_{x,y}$, is modeled as a combination of diffusion due to electrons traveling through the gas volume, $\sigma_T$, and a fixed contribution associated with the GEM amplification, $\sigma_{T0}$.
 Similarly, the longitudinal diffusion, $\sigma_z$, is described following \cite{Blum2008}:

 with the diffusion coefficients $\sigma_T$ and $\sigma_L$ determined using Garfield++ simulations, varying with the applied drift field as reported in \cite{lemon5}, while $\sigma_{T0}$ and $\sigma_{L0}$ were measured from data in~\cite{saturation_davideP} and ~\cite{Folcarelli_thesis} respectively.
+The actual values of these parameters used in the simulation were optimized to match the data (see Section~\ref{sec:optimization}) starting from initial values from the references above (see Table~\ref{tab:params}).
 In the simulation, the diffusion effect is implemented by smearing the $x$, $y$, and $z$ coordinates of each of the $N_e^{G_2}$ electrons around every interaction point along the track.
 The smearing is performed using a Gaussian function with a standard deviation of $\sigma_{x,y}$ for the $x$-$y$ coordinates and $\sigma_z$ for the $z$ coordinate.
 The resulting electron positions are stored in a three-dimensional histogram with voxel sizes $V_x$, $V_y$, and $V_z$.
 The voxel dimensions in $x$ and $y$ are chosen to match the area seen by each pixel of the optical sensor, while $V_z$ is selected to be on the order of the GEM thickness and is further optimized as described in Section~\ref{sec5}.

 In a real TPC, diffusion in the drift occurs before entering the GEMs, and each amplification stage can introduce further spreading.
 In the simulation, however, the diffusion is implemented after the first two amplification stages in an uncorrelated way.
 Since the diffusion parameters were estimated from data, where the total diffusion is measured downstream of the amplification, this simplified ordering reproduces the observed diffusion behavior for low-energy X-ray events.